dwelsch-esi/cncf-techdocs/analyses/0013-litmuschaos/litmuschaos-analysis.md

 #### SEO, Analytics and site-local search

-TODO

 - Analytics:
-  - Is analytics enabled for the production server?
+  - Analytics is not enabled for the site.
-  - Is analytics disabled for all other deploys?
-  - If your project used Google Analytics, have you migrated to GA4?
-  - Can Page-not-found (404) reports easily be generated from you site analytics?
-Provide a sample of the site's current top-10 404s.
 - Is site indexing supported for the production server, while disabled for website previews and builds for non-default branches?
-- Is local intra-site search available from the website?
+- Local intra-site search is not available from the website, though it is available on the documentation subsite.
-- Are the current custodian(s) of the following accounts clearly documented: analytics, Google Search Console, site-search (such as Google CSE or Algolia)
+- The current custodian(s) of the following accounts are not yet clearly documented: analytics, Google Search Console, site-search (such as Google CSE or Algolia)

 #### Maintenance planning